seiji1997/seiji1997/README.md

 ## 🌌 Seiji Tech Atlas

-**AI & Data Consultant · Data Engineering · Machine Learning · Snowflake**

-I learn, build, and write about **AI, Data, Cloud, and Engineering**.
+**A personal knowledge hub for what I learn, build, and think about.**

 <br>